HL7/v2-to-fhir/input/pagecontent/coding_system_maps.md

 [//]: # Content after this line will be prepended to the output of the list of coding system maps

-Table mapping is driven by CSV files with specific columns.
-The use of these columns is described below.
+The sections below list the table mappings defined by this guide.

-{% include table_mapping.md %}
+Table Mapping is driven by CSV files with specific columns.
+The use of these columns is described in the section on [mapping](#mapping) at the bottom of this page.

 [//End]: # Content after this marker will be updated during generation